 Last year, I had the pleasure to host our very first flash fiction challenge!
 I first encountered the form during my MFA program, and I've found a love for how concise and vibrant short short stories can be.
 We had so many participants last year that we've decided to repeat the challenge again this year!

-In about a month, we'll start meeting here every day to draft short short stories with writers from around the world.
+In about little more than a month, we'll start meeting here every day to draft short short stories with writers from around the world.
 To get us ready to dive in, I’ll be answering a short series of questions here to outline the challenge and set our writing expectations.

 What Is the Flash Fiction February Challenge?

 Like Robert Lee Brewer’s April PAD Challenge, where poets are tasked with producing one draft of a poem every day, our main goal will be to produce one draft of a flash fiction piece every day in February.
 I'll be posting a prompt in the morning (Washington, D.C. time), and writers will draft a story in response.

 Some writers will choose to share those stories on the blog in the comments on each particular post; others keep their words to themselves.
 I won’t require comments on the blog to participate (I too suffer from first-draft jitters!), but it does make it more fun when people join in and share their work.

 Anyone who wants to write flash fiction–whether you've been writing all your life or just want to give it a shot now, whether you’re trying out a new form or actively write flash, whether you intend to publish these pieces or are just here for fun.
 The main thing is to write!

 I should also note that I'm excited about content shared on the blog, but I always expect everyone who participates in the comments to be respectful and encouraging to others.
 My goal is to make this challenge fun and inspiring for all.
 Last year, we had a total blast, and there weren't any problems in our comments section.
 That said, I'll be removing or warning folks who get a little carried away.